webix-hub/gitbook-webix-jet/details/app.md

 ### <span id="attach">attachEvent("event:name", handler) </span>

-Use this method to attach an event on the app level.
+Use this method to attach an event:

 ```js
 // views/form.js